Sanskrit intertwined with Indian culture: BJP chief Nadda | Politics

 - India

 He claimed the origin of science, knowledge, mathematics and philosophy is rooted in the language.
+Noting that the Modi government has given the Lal Bahadur Shastri National Sanskrit University and Central Sanskrit University in Delhi, and National Sanskrit University the status of central university, the BJP president said it showed the prime minister's commitment.

+It is a responsive, responsible, pro-poor and proactive government, he said.
+The current era is the best for the promotion of Sanskrit and culture, and it is the responsibility of everyone to ensure that this remains so, he added.
 India is unmatched in the world due to its culture, Nadda said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)